Region Gotland: Localities

+Demographics

+This is a demographic table based on Gotland Municipality's electoral districts in the 2022 Swedish general election sourced from SVT's election platform, in turn taken from SCB official statistics.

+In total there were 60,941 residents, including 48,274 Swedish citizens of voting age.
+59.2 % voted for the left coalition and 39.3 % for the right coalition.
+Indicators are in percentage points except population totals and income.

 Politics

 Riksdag

 These are the results of the elections to the Riksdag held in Gotland since 1973.
 The results only include parties that have won representation in the Riksdag assembly at least once during this timeframe.
 The results of the Sweden Democrats were not listed at a municipal level by the SCB between 1988 and 1998 due to the party's small size at the time.

-Blocs

-This lists the relative strength of the socialist and centre-right blocs since 1973, but parties not elected to the Riksdag are inserted as "other", including the Sweden Democrats results from 1988 to 2006, but also the Christian Democrats pre-1991 and the Greens in 1982, 1985 and 1991.
-The sources are identical to the table above.
-The coalition or government mandate marked in bold formed the government after the election.
-New Democracy got elected in 1991 but are still listed as "other" due to the short lifespan of the party.
-"Elected" is the total number of percentage points from the municipality that went to parties who were elected to the Riksdag.
+The respective coalitions are based on which prime minister the party backed at the back end of each governance period.